roytang/blog/content/page/lists/reading.md

 title: Reading List
 ---

 This is a lifetime to-read list and also tracker of books I've read.
 The initial list came from [Reddit's Favorite Books](http://www.reddit.com/r/raerth/comments/cpxkq/reddits_favourite_books/) in 2010.
 In 2011, I added entries from [NPR's top 100 sci-fi/fantasy novels](http://www.goodreads.com/topic/show/1180501-npr-top-100-science-fiction-fantasy-novels).
 Every so often I'll add some books recommended to me to the list.
 The items are generally sorted in the order given above.
 I don't restrict myself to reading books only from this list.
-You can browse the [books tag](/tags/books) to see other things I've read.
+You can browse the [books list](/lists/media/books/) to see other things I've read.

+Last updated: 13 Apr 2022

 Finished reading (parentheses indicates year read, and link to relevant content if any) (You can [jump to the unread list](#unread).)

 1. The Hitchhiker's Guide to the Galaxy by Douglas Adams. (during college, sometime between 1996-2001)
 2. 1984 by George Orwell.
-3. Dune by Frank Herbert. ([2014](https://twitter.com/roytang/status/419728369807130624))
+3. Dune by Frank Herbert. ([2014](/2014/01/419728369807130624/))
-4. Slaughterhouse 5 by Kurt Vonnegut. ([2013](https://twitter.com/roytang/statuses/313314579893583872/))
+4. Slaughterhouse 5 by Kurt Vonnegut. ([2013](/2013/03/313314579893583872/))
 5. Ender's Game by Orson Scott Card. (entire series sometime around 2006-2008)
 7. The Catcher in the Rye by J. D. Salinger. ([2016](/2016/04/the-catcher-in-the-rye/))
 8. The Bible by Various. (circa 1992)
+9. Snow Crash by Neal Stephenson. ([2021](/2021/05/snow-crash/))
 10. Harry Potter Series by J.K.
 Rowling. ([2016](/tags/harry-potter))
 11. Stranger in a Strange Land by Robert A. Heinlein. (during college, sometime between 1996-2001)
 12. Surely You're Joking, Mr. Feynman! by Richard P. Feynman. ([2016](/2016/04/surely-you-re-joking-mr-feynman/))
+15. Neuromancer by William Gibson. ([2021](/2021/03/neuromancer/))
 17. Guns, Germs, and Steel by Jared Diamond. ([2016](/2016/02/guns-germs-and-steel/))
 14. The Foundation Saga by Isaac Asimov. ([2013](/2013/12/2013-books-and-games/) - Foundation Trilogy only: Foundation, Foundation and Empire, Second Foundation)
 16. Calvin and Hobbes by Bill Watterson.